Content Map Terms

 British Columbia Specific Information

 Ticks are tiny bugs which feed on blood.
-For information on ticks, removing ticks, and how to avoid being bitten, see HealthLinkBC File #01 Tick Bites and Disease.
+For information on ticks, removing ticks, and how to avoid being bitten, visit HealthLinkBC File #01 Tick Bites and Disease.
+Ticks found by BC residents can be identified for free by submitting a photo to eTick, which is the preferred method to have them identified quickly.
 You may also be interested in the HealthLinkBC File #96 Insect Repellent and DEET.

-While most tick bites do not result in diseases, some can.
-Some of the diseases passed on by ticks include relapsing fever, tularemia, Rocky Mountain Spotted Fever (RMSF), Q Fever and anaplasmosis.
-The most well-known is Lyme disease.
-For more information on Lyme Disease, visit BC Centre for Disease Control - Lyme Disease (Borrelia burgdorferi infection).
+While most tick bites do not result in diseases, some can result in relapsing fever, tularemia, Rocky Mountain Spotted Fever (RMSF), Q Fever and anaplasmosis, and the most well-known being Lyme disease.
+For more information on Lyme Disease, visit BC Centre for Disease Control – Tick-borne Diseases.

 Overview